-ASRock Rack Incorporation (1)
+(1) ASRock Rack Incorporation

-As of September 30, 2023, the share-based payment transaction issued by ASRock Rack Incorporation are as follows:
+As of December 31, 2023, the share-based payment transaction issued by

+ASRock Rack Incorporation are as follows:

+Number of

+shares granted

+Date of (thousands of Contract

-Type of agreement Date of grant Number of shares granted (thousands of shares) Contract period Vested conditions
+Type of agreement grant shares) period Vested conditions

 Restricted stock for February 1,490 4 years Employees who have

-employees 27, 2019 continued to serve in
+employees 27, 2019 continued to serve in the

-the Company for three
+Company for three years

-years will get 50%.
+will get 50%.

 Employees who have

-continued to serve in
+continued to serve in the

-the Company for four
+Company for four years

-years will get 50%.
+will get 50%.

-Employee stock June 30, 2,300 - Employees who have
+Employee stock June 30, 2,300 3 years and Employees who have

-option plan 2022 6 months continued to serve in
+option plan (Note) 2022 6 months continued to serve in the

-(Note) the Company for two
+Company for two years

-years will get 50%.
+will get 50%.

 Employees who have

-continued to serve in
+continued to serve in the

-the Company for three
+Company for three years

-years will get 50%.
+will get 50%.